 In response, Harvard University and MIT filed a lawsuit days later against DHS and ICE.
 DHS temporarily settled in court, going back to the March 13th version that allowed a full online course load.
 The case still remains open on the docket and ICE decided to block new international students taking only online classes this fall.
 If about 25% of colleges stay primarily online, this ruling may impact about 250,000 students.
 Why is ICE still pursuing this?

 Fourth View reached out to organizations focused on representing and engaging with international students or workers on F-1 and M-1 visas, but they declined to comment.
-If you’re an international student, researcher or worker holding one these visas, please get in touch with us so we can hear about your experience.
+If you’re an international student, researcher or worker holding one these visas, please email us at firstname.lastname@example.org so we can your experience.

 TRANSCRIPT: Jessica Vaughan